Root Canal Therapy in Fort Saskatchewan, AB

 - Crowns: Our dentists will want to see you for a second appointment after about a week to make sure your tooth has healed.
 At this time, your tooth will also need to have a crown installed for strength, stability, and proper function.
 The crown’s color can be blended to match the surrounding teeth and give you a much more natural look.

-Patients find that root canal therapy can restore full function to their teeth and eliminate pain, inflammation, and sensitivity.
-Our dental professionals use root canal therapy regularly to preserve existing teeth and avoid further, more invasive procedures involving bridges, dental implants, and other devices.
+Patients find that root canal treatment can restore full function to their teeth and eliminate pain, inflammation, and sensitivity.
+Our dental professionals use this treatment regularly to preserve existing teeth and avoid further, more invasive procedures involving bridges, dental implants, and other devices.
 In addition to preserving your teeth, root canals offer additional advantages including:

 - Better Aesthetics: Infected teeth can turn an unsightly yellow or brown.
 A root canal can improve your smile by eliminating the infection.
 After a root canal, the tooth will generally die and will not respond to teeth whitening.
 You can also place a crown over the dead tooth for a more blended, uniform look.